-The Bridle Trails Subarea is divided into two planning districts: Planning District A and Planning District B. The boundaries are mapped on the Bridle Trails Planning Districts map (Figure S-BT.1).
+The Bridle Trails Subarea is divided into two planning districts: Planning District A and Planning District B. The boundaries are mapped on the Land Use Plan (Figure S-BT.1).

 Planning District A

 Planning District A includes that portion of the Subarea west of a north/south line halfway between 140th Avenue N.E. and 148th Avenue N.E. extending west to I-405 and south to SR 520.